 The Fort originated as an armed outpost of the Adil Shah of Bijapur in 1493.
 When Bardez was conquered by the Portuguese in 1541, the Fort was built along with the church.
 From 1900, it lost its defensive role and was used as a jail and was finally abandoned in 1993 after which it was at the mercy of the elements, and had begun to crumble.
 Restoration work on the fort began in 2008 with the funds being provided by the UK-based Helen Hamlyn Trust, INTACH – a non-governmental organization dealing with restorations of monuments, and the Government of Goa.
 The fort is now restored and converted into a cultural center, besides being used as a tourist attraction.

 You can buy artifacts, collectibles, clothes, books in the office beneath the fort.

 There is Entry Fee to visit this fort.
-You need to get ticket from the office which is just below the Fort.
-Guide is Available.
+You need to get a ticket from the office which is just below the Fort.
+The guide is available.